umarhassan-mitodl/es.269-spring-2009/content/pages/syllabus.md

 About the Program
 -----------------

-[The Experimental Study Group](http://esg.mit.edu/) (ESG) is an alternative academic program that offers experimental, small group learning in the core freshmen subjects within a community-based setting.
+{{% resource_link "7e95e990-98da-4994-9933-594633215a43" "The Experimental Study Group" %}} (ESG) is an alternative academic program that offers experimental, small group learning in the core freshmen subjects within a community-based setting.
 This course, as part of the ESG Seminar Series, offers students the opportunity to participate in a small discussion-based class taught by an MIT upperclassman under the guidance of a faculty supervisor.

 Prerequisites
 -------------